 m: 0064 (0) 22 567 2136

-Marianne’s role aims to drive national and regional collaboration to achieve organisational role clarity, strategic alignment.
-She leads PNZ’s Community Para Sport Plan, covering increasing shared expertise, improving operating approaches and collaborating on shared initiatives to strengthen, enhance and align community Para sport outcomes across New Zealand.
+Marianne Loh is the Para Sport Community Manater at Paralympics New Zealand (PNZ) and is responsible for driving national and regional collaboration to achieve organisational role clarity, strategic alignment, and capitalise on shared expertise to improve operating approaches and deliver on shared initiatives that strengthen, align and enhance community Para sport outcomes across New Zealand.

 Read more